Elzawawy/hadoop-word-count/README.md

 # HadoopWordCount

-Developed at **Netcentric computing and Distributed Systems** course by Alexandria University Spring 2020 Offering.
+This individual work was developed as an assignment for **Netcentric computing and Distributed Systems** course from CCE Department, Faculty of Engineering, Alexandria University Spring 2020 Offering.

 <p align='center'><img src="https://itwadi.com/files/Hadoop.png"/></p>